port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/templates/trivy.md

 ---
-sidebar_position: 2
+sidebar_position: 5
-description: Istio quickstart
+description: Trivy quickstart
 ---

 import TemplateInstallation from "./_template_installation.mdx";
 import TemplatePrerequisites from "./_template_prerequisites.mdx";

-# Istio
+# Trivy Operator

-[Istio](https://istio.io/latest/docs/setup/getting-started/) is an open-source service mesh that provides a uniform way to connect, manage, and secure microservices.
+[Trivy Operator](https://github.com/aquasecurity/trivy-operator) is an open-source security scanner that leverages [Trivy](https://github.com/aquasecurity/trivy) to continuously scan your Kubernetes cluster for security issues.

-Using Port's Kubernetes Exporter, you can keep track of all Istio resources across your different clusters and export all the data to Port.
-You will use built in metadata from your kubernetes resources and CRDs to create Entities in Port and keep track of their state.
+Using Port's Kubernetes Exporter, you can keep track of all Trivy resources across your different clusters and export all the security issues to Port.
+You will use built in metadata from your kubernetes resources and CRDs to create entities in Port and keep track of their state.

 :::tip